mousepawmedia/devdocs/network/source/setup_linux/install.rst

 Single Boot or Dual Boot?
 -------------------------------

 If you have a PC, your first decision is whether you want to keep Microsoft Windows™.
 Millions of people work exclusively on Linux, including a few people at MousePaw Media.
-However, if you rely on Windows-only software, such as Microsoft Office™ or software from Adobe or Autodesk, you may want to keep Microsoft Windows™ installed.
+However, if you rely on Windows-only or Mac-only software, such as Microsoft Office™ or software from Adobe or Autodesk, you may want to keep Microsoft Windows™ installed.

 ..
 NOTE:: You should consider whether you are actually dependent on the
-    Windows-only software you use, or if a Linux alternative will do just as well.
+    Windows-only or Mac-only software you use, or if a Linux alternative will do just as well.
 See :doc:`about`

-If you want Ubuntu Linux to be your only operating system on the computer, the installation process is a *lot* easier.
+If you want Linux to be your only operating system on the computer, the installation process is a *lot* easier.

 Otherwise, if you want to have both Windows and Ubuntu Linux on your machine,